 Such emptiness is not always well received, but the timing was right.
 The most celebrated literary SF from 1977 is A Scanner Darkly, a black eulogy to a generation whose lives and ideals were destroyed by drugs.
 While US audiences struggled to respond to Watergate, the oil crises, defeat in Vietnam and urban decay, they got science fiction like Colossus: The Forbin Project (1970), The Andromeda Strain (1971), Silent Running (1972), Soylent Green (1973), Dark Star (1974), A Boy and His Dog (1975) and Logan’s Run (1976).
 Not all SF was so dark, but the brighter, family-friendly films were not as well crafted because the genre had been marginalized by the Z-list productions mocked on Mystery Science Theater 3000 (1988).
 The fantasy spectacle racket was certainly weak; star Mark Hamill was also in Wizards (1977), which was originally going to be called War Wizards.
 Lucas phoned Ralph Bakshi and asked him to change the title to prevent confusion, and Bakshi complied; after all, Lucas’s movie was the more belligerent.
 In retrospect, it seems like the timing was good for an escapist Campbellian epic with a higher budget and convincing special effects.
 The revolution in marketing that followed the lesson of Jaws (1975) made it likely that one such film would be a blockbuster around this time.
 It happened to be Star Wars.

 Lucas invited his audiences to overlook all complexity and shun the unfamiliar.
 They did.
 They elected Reagan the actor.
-They reheated the Cold War, abdicating world leadership to be rebels against the paper tiger of the Soviet Union.
+They reheated the Cold War, abdicating world leadership to be underdog rebels against the paper tiger of the Soviet Union.
 While Reagan’s implausible missile defence system got the nickname “Star Wars”, the film got fans outside the mainstream.
 These people missed the invitation to forget.
 In the hard core, deeper meanings are invented, controlled and defended.
-With its sequels, Star Wars achieved a critical mass that lets its geeks live almost entirely on the franchise the way zealots live on holy writ, many as Jenkins’s textual poachers with a vibrant and terrible “fan film” culture, as well as a “prequel meme” culture etc.
+With its sequels, Star Wars achieved a critical mass that lets its geeks live almost entirely on the franchise the way zealots live on holy writ, many as Jenkins’s textual poachers with a vibrant and terrible “fan film” culture, “prequel meme” culture etc.